MostTornBrain/RadioKit-Single-View-Objective-C-Demo/README.md

 single view radio app.
 It shows the use of the rewind and fast forward controls as well as using a simple 4-bar audio-gain visualization that moves in response to the stereo channel volume during stream playback.

-The purpose of this is to demonstrate how to use the streaming functionality of RadioKit.
+The purpose of this is to demonstrate how to use the streaming functionality of RadioKit in an Objective-C project.
 This is not meant to be a complete app.
 I am not an artist or graphic designer, so the visual look of this demo is very bare-bones.

 ![alt text](http://www.stormyprods.com/products/images/IMG_1575.PNG "RadioKit")